 LOYOLA SUPPORT FOR GRADUATE ASSISTANTS

-The University offers graduate assistants a competitive package of services, including competitive stipends that are benchmarked against other area universities, tuition reimbursement, health and dental benefits, travel awards, and professional development opportunities.
+The University offers graduate assistants a competitive package of services, including competitive stipends that are benchmarked against other area universities, tuition reimbursement, health, dental, and vision benefits, travel and research awards, and professional and career development opportunities.
 For a review of services and support, please see here: https://luc.edu/loyolaforyou/ourcommitment/.
 While Loyola know these offerings are competitive, the University is committed to evaluating on an ongoing basis the support provided to graduate assistants and to making improvements where warranted.
 In fact, this ongoing evaluation is what led to the enhanced financial programs that the University launched within the previous academic year.

 We are committed to regularly undertaking market-based reviews to ensure that stipends and our other academic-based awards for graduate assistants are in keeping with our social justice values.

 Grant-funded graduate assistants at the Lakeside campuses receive the same stipend increases as those extended to graduate assistants with stipends funded by the University.
-The University will supplement grant funding to ensure that all graduate assistants receive a base stipend of $24,000 for a 12-month appointment and $18,000 for a 9-month appointment.
-Additionally, grant-funded graduate assistants will receive the same experience-based stipend increases as those provided to graduate students whose stipend is funded by the University.
-The Health Sciences Division, based on student feedback, benchmarked its financial and other support awards for graduate assistants as part of its ongoing commitment to a fair and just academic environment in keeping with its Jesuit, Catholic mission.
+The University will supplement grant funding to ensure that all master’s graduate assistants receive a base stipend of $24,000 for a 12-month appointment and $18,000 for a 9-month appointment and that all PhD graduate assistants receive a base stipend of $34,000 for a 12-month appointment and $28,000 for a 9-month appointment.
+Additionally, grant-funded graduate assistants will receive the same experience-based stipend increases as those provided to master’s graduate students whose stipend is funded by the University.
+The Health Sciences Campus, based on student feedback, benchmarked its financial and other support awards for graduate assistants as part of its ongoing commitment to a fair and just academic environment in keeping with its Jesuit, Catholic mission.

 We continually review our offerings of support to graduate assistants to ensure that they are competitive with comparable institutions and consistent with our Jesuit, Catholic mission, social justice values, transformative education, and our focus on student experience and satisfaction in all that we do.
-The stipend increase and other enhancements are the result of a multi-year review that included the solicitation of direct feedback from graduate assistants as well as a market comparison of our graduate assistant support and input received from Dr. Rooney’s listening sessions and conversations throughout academic year 2016–17.
+The stipend increase and other enhancements are the result of a review that included the solicitation of direct feedback from graduate assistants as well as a peer comparison of our graduate assistant support.

 Graduate assistant awards are granted based on a student’s academic profile and potential for successful graduate studies and are renewed based on a student’s academic progress and their performance in a graduate assistant role.